Abulos/Adafruit_Blinka/README.rst

     :target: https://travis-ci.com/adafruit/Adafruit_Blinka
     :alt: Build Status

-This repository contains a selection of packages mirroring the CircuitPython API on hosts running micropython.
-Working code exists to emulate the CircuitPython packages;
+This repository is for hosts running CPython or Micropython and contains a selection of packages that emulate the CircuitPython API.
+Working code exists to emulate the following CircuitPython packages:

 * **board** - breakout-specific pin identities
 * **microcontroller** - chip-specific pin identities